laravia/install/README.md

 <pre>cd laravia</pre>

 4.) update composer.json add laravia/heart
-> dev version. stable version 1.0 coming soon
-> copy paste all needed packages into
+> The current version available is the developmental version.
+However, a stable version 1.0 is nearing completion and will be released soon.
+You can easily obtain the necessary file by copying and pasting the following content into your composer.json file
 <pre>
 {
     "name": "laravel/laravel",